Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 >> MORE MUFFIN RECIPES:

 - Passion Fruit Muffins

-Moist and soft muffins made using simple ingredients and a simple trick for high muffin tops!
+Moist and soft berries muffins made using pantry staple ingredients and a simple trick for high muffin tops!

 - 375 g plain flour

 - 1/8 tsp ground nutmeg, optional

 - 100 g light brown sugar